 Eruption Hematoma

-Hematomas or bleeding outside the blood vessels can occur in various parts of the body including gum tissues.
+Hematomas or bleeding outside the blood vessels can occur in various parts of the body, including the gum tissues.
 An eruption hematoma can form around young teeth that are erupting and developing their roots.

 Gum Injuries

 The most common self-inflicted gum injury is toothbrush trauma due to incorrect oral hygiene technique.
-Sharp-edged food particles can also traumatize the gums resulting in a cut or bruise that causes pain.
-This can result in the injured area that appears purple or dark red in color.
+Sharp-edged food particles can also traumatize the gums, resulting in a cut or bruise that causes pain.
+This can result in the injured area appearing purple or dark red in color.

 Amalgam tattoos